bmc-compuware/ispw-build/README.md

 ### Fill in the workflow script

-Use the examples above to fill in a workflow script using the code-pipeline-build action.
+Use the examples above to fill in a workflow script using the Code Pipeline Build action.
 Note that if you want taskIds to be automatically picked up from the Code Pipeline synchronization with Git, you will need a synchronization step in you job, which will run before the build.

 ### Troubleshooting